Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ferrets are considered weasels and are part of the Mustela genus, which is home to many other furry, lithe predators you may also be familiar with.
 If you expand it a bit to include the Mustelidae family, ferrets are related to a ton of animals.
 Mustela and Mustelidae are distinguished by remarkably long but short bodies with stubby legs.
 For short, most people call them mustelids.

 Surprisingly, most mustelids don’t make as good pets as ferrets do, but they’re fascinating critters in their own right.
-Check out our list of what animals the ferret is related to just below to get a better idea.
+Check out this list of what animals the ferret is related to in order to get a better idea.

 Animals Ferrets Are Related To: